cdapio/cdap/docs/developer-guide/source/advanced.rst

     }
   }

-You can deploy the DataSet module jar using either `Continuuity Reactor HTTP REST API <rest.html>`__ or command line tools.
+You can deploy the dataset module jar using either `Continuuity Reactor HTTP REST API <rest.html>`__ or command line tools.
 Alternatively, you can also configure application to deploy the module if it doesn't exists::

   Class MyApp extends AbstractApplication {